bredelings/BAli-Phy/TODO/MachineImprovements.md

 See [Stack](Stack.md).

+### All evaluation done with case?

+If we could require that all evaluation is done with case, then we might be able to have a lot fewer frame types.
+Hoever, we might want to translate current builtins more mechanically, so that each evaluation member function of args corresponds to a different argument evaluation frame type.

+We could modify builtins to push evaluation frames for their arguments.
+I wonder if we could require that all arguments are already evaluated via case, so that a builtin ins something like

+    case x of _ -> case y of _ -> builtinOp x y

+The problem is that we want to record a USE on the builtinOp, but the above would (i) record a force instead of a use and (ii) would record it on the case.
+Possibly we could switch to something like:

+    case x of x' -> case y of y' -> builtinOp x' y'

+Possibly in this case we somehow delay the USE until something consumes the x'?
+I'm not quite sure what the framework would be here.
+GHC adds a binder separately of the pattern, which would be _ in this case, so

+    case x of x' _ -> case y of y' _ -> builtinOp x' y'

+So maybe if the binder is not dead, then we record a USE and keep on going?
+Presumably if `x` is a reg, the `x'` is then same reg?

+Possibly `x'` and `y'` would go either (i) in the closure or (ii) on the stack?
+Right now I assume that only pointers can go on closures.
+But in theory I could try and make Core variables have kind LiftedPtr or Unlifted {Double, Int, Char, LogDouble_t, or ObjectPtr}.
+If that could survive optimization, then we could use it in code-generation and put it in the runtime.
+I wonder if we could arrange that all the LiftedPtr references come first, so that it would be easy to loop over them.
+Possibly we would reference closure entries by their byte offset into the closure environment?

+In any case, it seems easier to put unlifted values on the stack that in a closure.

 ## Don't allocate case objects

 `case (op E1 E2 E3)` of alts should not allocate a separate reg for the op,